aliahmedbd/Ticker-Using-Recycler-View-Android/README.md

 ###Why this article?
 Sometimes in our android apps need a marquee text effect like smooth autoscroll horizontally or vertically.
+#####Example:
-Example: For breaking news app there is a most necessary functionality which is show the breaking news like a horizontal scroll.
+For breaking news app there is a most necessary functionality which is show the breaking news like a horizontal scroll.
 Again, In share market app in top app should give a auto scroll effect for show the text.
-     Image

 But in android there is no perfect library for marquee text but in this article I will give a simplest solution for marquee text.

 ###Procedure: